rishavpramanik/maskedmultiqueryslot/README.md

 }
 ```

-Edit the parameters before you start in params.py

 ## Acknowledgements
 We greatly thank the authors of https://github.com/amazon-science/object-centric-learning-framework/tree/main and https://github.com/imbue-ai/slot_attention/tree/master for their code which had helped us in our work